 Inverter, Type B-B:

-This inverter is the simplest to understand as all three blocks are on the same level (elevation).
-Here are the three components of it:
+as all three blocks are on the same level (elevation).
+Here are the three components

 Application: Repeater: What can you do with inverters besides just turn an on/off switch into an off/on switch?
 One simple application is the repeater.
 If you invert something twice, you are back to where you started.
 But since each inverter has its own power source, you are starting again at full strength.
 In the picture below, you can see that the restone dust grows dimmer the farther away you get from the switch (which, interestingly, happens to be a power source in its own right).
 The maximum length is 15.
 With the repeater (made up of two inverters), the signal is "repeated" and you can extend the length to power the redstone lamp.
 NOTE: The two inverters introduce a slight (0.2 second) delay from when the switch is thrown to when the lamp changes state.